Why an ACA-Accredited Camp?

 What are some of the ACA standards that camps rely on?

-- Staff to camper ratios are appropriate for different age groups
+- Staff-to-camper ratios that are appropriate for different age groups

-- Goals for camp activities are developmentally based
+- Goals for camp activities that are developmentally based

 - Emergency transportation available at all times

 - First-aid facilities and trained staff available when campers are present

 ACA accreditation standards require a staff screening system, which may include criminal background checks where permitted by law.
 When talking to a camp director as you consider enrolling your child, ask what the screening process for that camp includes.

 How can I verify that my child's camp is ACA accredited?

 Parents can (and should) verify the accreditation status of any camp at any time by visiting ACA's Web site at www.ACAcamps.org or by calling 1-800-428-CAMP.